DPenner1/Primell/README.md

     (5 10 11 14 17 19 20)@(3 2)
     = 14 11

 This was not explicitly designed for, but is just a result of how operators in Listell automatically apply a for-each approach when given a list instead of a numeric argument.
-This generality meant it could then be combined elegantly with the range operator `..` for achieve Python-like list slicing _without_ any dedicated list slicing implementation code:
+This generality meant it could then be combined elegantly with the range operator `..` to achieve Python-like list slicing _without_ any dedicated list slicing implementation code:

     (5 10 11 14 17 19 20)@(2..6)
     = 11 14 17 19